 What Exercises Are Best After Weight Loss Surgery?

 Don’t expect to do very much immediately after bariatric surgery.
-You will be confined to bed rest for a day or so and will be relegated to light exercise from that point forward and for at least a couple of weeks.
+You will be confined to bed rest for a day or so and relegated to light exercise from that point forward and for at least a couple of weeks.

 Light exercise could mean walking around your home or even doing some light cleaning.
 Just be careful not to pull at the surgical site, which could cause complications.
 Walking is the best light exercise you can do.
 Start slowly, particularly if you’re unused to exercise, and gradually increase the number of steps and duration.
 A fitness watch can help you track how much you’re walking.
-You can then compete with yourself each week to see how much longer you can go.
+You can compete with yourself each week to see how long you can go.

-Once you feel up to it, your bariatric surgeon will recommend starting a regular exercise routine, which will give you all the great benefits of working out.
+Once you feel up to it, your bariatric surgeon will recommend starting a regular exercise routine, giving you all the great benefits of working out.
 A routine could involve lifting light weights or engaging in bodyweight exercises like pushups and squats.
 Working out in a pool can help with mobility issues if you haven’t worked out in some time.
 Just remember, this is not a sprint.
 Working out after bariatric surgery is more like a marathon.
 It pays to go slow and steady.

 How Long Should You Exercise for Each Day?

 As a bariatric surgery patient, your surgeon may recommend that you strive for fifteen to thirty minutes per day of light to medium-intensity exercise.
 The more you heal, the longer you should try to exercise.
 You can make exercise more interesting by switching up your routine now and then.
 Hire a trainer, join a fitness class, or watch YouTube videos for inspiration to move your body in new and interesting ways.

 As you heal from surgery and progress with your exercise routine, always warm up first and cool down afterward.
 Doing so can help to prevent injuries.
 You will also keep your body limber.